T-Tatsuya-W/Timeline/README.md

 All the data is stored in a local excel file, adding new rows of data to this will add more slides to the timeline.

 You will have to restart the server in order to have these appear on the timeline.

-## Next stages
+# Next stages,

-- Add compatibility for other media, (multiple images, slideshow?, background with many images, music, videos, combinations fo images and music, videos etc.
-- Links to pages eg Facebook
-- Bottom right timeline link to be replaced?
-- images in folders with names.
-- tidy the csv to be user friendly.
+- tidy excel, tidy code etc, final formatting things
+-